Learn about content authoring, categorization, and publishing within FORGE.*

 - Reviewed: An editor has modified a published entity.
 The entity is visible in the front-end in its latest published version.
 Updates carried out by the editor are not visible in the front-end until the entity is re-published.

 - Waiting for approval: An editor submitted the entity for publication approval.
-The approver can either publish or reject approval.
+The approver can either publish or reject the approval.

 - Rejected: The approver rejected the entity.